dkaushik94/Gitlab-Jenkins/jenkins-doc.md

 ## Installing GitLab using the docker image

+> The setup requires docker.
+Find information to install docker [here](https://docs.docker.com/install/)

 Run the following command to install gitlab.
 Once installed, we can see gitlab container running.
+You can find this info by running the command `docker ps -a`

 ```
 sudo docker run --detach \